 Steerable Catheters & Deflectable Catheters

-DUKE’s Steerable Catheters
+Duke’s Steerable Catheters

-DUKE Extrusion can help you achieve a defined curve of deflection for your steerable catheter through the use of pull wires and the proper application of materials and support configurations.
+Duke Extrusion can help you achieve a defined curve of deflection for your steerable catheter through the use of pull wires and the proper application of materials and support configurations.
 We can match the specific curve to a tip shape that you provide.
 We can also recommend deflection curves for medical catheter tubing that are suitable for accessing particular anatomies.

 We manufacture steerable catheters from a wide range of materials.
 We will design your product with the best materials to meet all of your functional and dimensional requirements, including bend radius and wall thickness.
-DUKE Extrusion manufactures deflectable in a wide range of French sizes, from 2Fr through 40Fr.
+Duke Extrusion manufactures deflectable in a wide range of French sizes, from 2Fr through 40Fr.

 A steerable catheter delivery system often includes a braid or coil reinforcement; laser cut hypotube can also be used for this purpose.
 PTFE liners are frequently utilized to improve inner lubricity.
 We can manufacture your custom deflectable catheters in numerous configurations and constructions.
-Ultra-thin wall deflectable catheters are available with all thicknesses as low as 0.007”.
+Ultra-thin wall deflectable catheters are available with wall thicknesses as low as 0.007”.
 Options for deflectable catheters include PTFE-lined lumens and customized or standard handle configurations.

 Multi-Directional Deflectable Catheters